Jordan Sinclair

 Jordan Sinclair (born 11 July 1996) is a Scottish professional footballer who plays for Berwick Rangers, as a midfielder.

 Career

 He began his career with Hibernian, leaving the club at the end of the 2015–16 season.
 He then played for Livingston, and Brechin City.

 He moved to Edinburgh City in June 2019, and to Berwick Rangers in June 2020.
+He signed a contract extension with Berwick in November 2022.